ICE Grad Suzanne Cupps Elevates Family Traditions in NYC

 DZ’s, located at 2 W. 28th Street in the heart of NoMad, opened in April 2024.
 It is the culmination of years spent working in some of the city’s most prestigious kitchens, where Chef Suzanne honed her craft and developed her unique approach to cooking.

-From her early days at Gramercy Tavern to leading the opening 232 Bleecker, the first sit-down restaurant by Dig Inn, Chef Suzanne has blended her South Carolina upbringing, Asian heritage, and commitment to fresh ingredients into her culinary style.
+From her early days at Gramercy Tavern to leading the opening 232 Bleecker, the first sit-down restaurant by Dig Inn, Chef Suzanne has blended her South Carolina upbringing, Asian heritage, and commitment to fresh ingredients into her culinary voice.
 These experiences led to the creation of her own restaurant, where she brings personal history and professional expertise to every dish.

 “Lola means grandma in Tagalog, and my dad’s Filipino,” Chef Suzanne says.
 “I wanted to bring my family into the concept.
 So while our fried chicken has a little bit of adobo flavors, we’re not exclusively serving Filipino food.”